sundios/SEO-Dashboard/README.md

 3. **Load**: Load the data to the data warehouse.
 We will be using a MySQL database.
 This is in folder **3data-to-sql**.
 We are loading our data to mysql using a python script I created.

-4. Load Build a REST API that will parse all of our MySQL tables into JSON.
+4. **Load**: Build a REST API that will parse all of our MySQL tables into JSON.
 This is in folder **4RESTapi**.
 We are using NodeJS and ExpressJS to build our restful API.

-5. Analyze Create a dashboard where we will load our data and analyze it using tables and visualizations.
+5. **Analyse**: Create a dashboard where we will load our data and analyze it using tables and visualizations.
 This is in folder **dashboard**.
 Reactjs, ChartJS, Axios and Reactstrap.

 ## Visualizations